uOJackDu/2D-Shooting-I-am-a-Fish/user-manual.md

 He will come out every time the level goes up.
 He will try to shoot bullets at you.
-You will lose 1 hp if you are hit by his bullet, and your hp will reduce constantly when you touch him, so be careful!
+You will lose 1 HP if you are hit by his bullet, and your HP will reduce constantly when you touch him, so be careful!
-His hp is 32, and defeating him gives you 100 scores!
+His HP is 32, and defeating him gives you 100 scores!

 ---